 The Biggest Risk Factors for Animal Bites

-Family pets in America are popular today than ever.
+Family pets in America are more popular today than ever.
 Also increasing in popularity are rescue pets.
-Of course, with the increased numbers of pets comes added risks.
+Of course, with the increased number of pets comes added risks.
 The most common risks associated with pets are animal bites and falls caused by dogs.
 The owners of these four-legged friends must care for them properly and secure them from getting loose in the neighborhood.
 If they are negligent in this regard, injuries to others are likely to occur.
+Read more about the risk factors of animal bites.

 When considering risk factors, animal bites are the first thing that comes to mind.
 Dogs have a protective nature that makes them susceptible to biting someone.
 Being attacked or simply bitten by a dog or any animal is a painful experience and can result in significant residual scarring and emotional distress, especially in children.
 Sadly, the potential damage does not stop there.